wojtowiczm/Leakify/README.md

         service.bar(then: handleResponse)
     }
 ```
-Yeah, but there is one big con of that aproach.
-We ended up with nice Stron reference cycle between service and Foo instance.
+Yeah, but there is one big con of that approach.
+We ended up with nice Strong reference cycle between service and Foo instance.
 What can we do now?

-We can import Leakify to our project and use on of it's higher order helper fuctions for avoiding strong reference cycles
+We can import Leakify to our project and use one of it's higher-order fuctions for avoiding strong reference cycles

 ```Swift